Master of Science in Systems Engineering: Online Degree

 The goal of this class is to teach students how to understand the cause and effect relationships between higher-level system components.
 This will allow students to work more effectively with integrated systems.

 Systems engineering is an interdisciplinary field of engineering that expands across several career fields, such as aeronautical, industrial, control and mechanical engineering.
-According to the U.S. Bureau of Labor Statistics the overall job prospects for engineers are expected to be good with a projected increase of 11% from 2008-2018.
-The area experiencing the most growth for engineers is the biomedical field at 72% growth.
-Salary.com listed the median base salary for an entry-level systems engineer as about $60,000 in March 2012.
+According to the U.S. Bureau of Labor Statistics the overall job prospects for engineers are expected to be good with a projected increase of 9% from 2012-2022.
+Salary.com listed the median base salary for an entry-level systems engineer as about $64,082 in August 2015.
 These workers typically have 0-2 years of experience and a bachelor's degree in systems engineering.

 Students looking to continuing their educational pursuits to the doctorate level can find programs available in systems engineering.
 Ph.D. programs in systems engineering can be found in on-campus and online formats.
 These programs combine academic research and coursework.
 Prior to completion of the program, students must complete and defend a dissertation.